Thankyou for visiting a Brake Charity website. Please read these terms and conditions before continuing to use our sites.

-- Discounted rates at Brake events (only the named subscriber can access this discount).
+- Discounted rates at Brake and Sudden events (only the named subscriber can access this discount).

 Your subscription is personal to you and the above benefits apply to you personally, not to the company / organisation to which you belong.
 Should you change role or leave your company you may transfer any remaining paid subscription to a colleague.
 Brake will not refund any part of your subscription fee if you choos to unsubscribe before your 12 month subscription expires.

 We reserve the right to refuse to accept any application for a subscription for any reason.
 We will not provide your details to third parties.

 We reserve the right to withdraw or change any subscription package and/or price at any time.
 This will not affect any subscription that you have already paid for, unless for some reason we are withdrawing a subscription offer due to our inability to fulfil that offer, in which case the provisions of section 5 below will apply.
 If we change the price of your subscription after you have paid for it, the provisions of section 4 below will apply.